Similar to the ways a pastor leads their congregation, Leadership Council provides day-to-day leadership and support for our pastors and missionaries.

 Alan lives in Dillsburg, Pa., with his wife, Sharon.
 They have two adult daughters and two grandchildren.
 Other than ministry, Alan’s main passion is soccer, having refereed and officiated at the college level for more than 20 years.
 To stay in shape for his referee work, Alan enjoys running and has participated in many marathons, including a 50-mile ultramarathon.

-Bob Beaty has been serving as bishop of the Susquehanna Conference since 2018.
+Ron has been serving as bishop of the Midwest Conference since 2020.